sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 sample1_results.html --json sample1_results.json --report_title sample1_results
 ```

-To view the generated .HTML report with firefox type:
+To view the generated .HTML report with firefox type the command below and wait for a few seconds.
 ```bash
 firefox sample1_results.html
 ```